 Baron, Nancy, Backhouse, Frances.
 1999.
 Rare Butterflies of Southeastern Vancouver Island and the Gulf Islands.
 Ministry of Environment, Lands and Parks.
 Species at Risk Brochure

-English Name: Edith's Checkerspot, Taylori Subspecies, Zerene Fritillary, Bremnerii Subspecies, Propertius Duskywing, Boisduval's Blue, Blackmorei Subspecies, Large Marble, Undescribed Island Subspecies, Greenish Blue, Insulanus Subspecies, Common Ringlet, Insulana Subspecies, Dun Skipper, Moss' Elfin, Mossii Subspecies
+English Name: Edith's Checkerspot, Taylori Subspecies, Zerene Fritillary, Bremnerii Subspecies, Boisduval's Blue, Blackmorei Subspecies, Propertius Duskywing, Large Marble, Undescribed Island Subspecies, Greenish Blue, Insulanus Subspecies, Dun Skipper, Common Ringlet, Insulana Subspecies, Moss' Elfin, Mossii Subspecies

 Other Identifier: